cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj1/index.md

 ## Task 4: Barycentric coordinates (10 pts)

+### Answers

-**Answers:** From our understanding, the barycentric coordinates of a certain point can be represented as a linear combination of reference points (a triangle for points in a plane).
+From our understanding, the barycentric coordinates of a certain point can be represented as a linear combination of reference points (a triangle for points in a plane).
 More specifically, as shown in the figure below, suppose we have some specified values (e.g., texture, coordinates) at the vertices of a triangle: `(x_A,y_A);(x_B,y_B);(x_C,y_C)`.
 Then, the value of any point on the plane `(x,y)` can be written as a linear combination of the values at vertices.

 ![Figure_4_1](./Figures/Figure4_1.jpg)